atlanmod/emfviews/README.md

 model extended with data from another model, and others simply access to a combination of information coming from different models.
-Based on the unquestionable success and usefulness of database views to solve similar problems in databases, EMF Views aims to bring the same concept to the modeling world.
+Based on the unquestionable success and usefulness of database views to solve similar problems in databases, EMF Views brings the same concept to the modeling world.

 Screencasts
 -----------